Boundary H\"older Regularity for Elliptic Equations on Reifenberg Flat Domains: Introduction

 \section{Introduction}

-In the regularity theory of partial differential equations, H\"{o}lder continuity is a kind of quantitative estimate.
+In the regularity theory of partial differential equations, the H\"{o}lder continuity is a kind of quantitative estimate.
 It is usually the first smooth regularity for solutions and the beginning for higher regularity.
-With respect to the interior H\"{o}lder regularity, De Giorgi \cite{MR0093649}, Nash \cite{MR0100158} and Moser \cite{MR0170091} proved it for elliptic equations in divergence form and many generalizations have been made.
-In particular, Krylov and Safonov \cite{MR525227} proved the interior H\"{o}lder regularity for elliptic equations in nondivergence form and fully nonlinear elliptic equations can also be treated.
-As regards the boundary H\"{o}lder continuity, it is well known that if $\Omega$ satisfies the exterior cone condition at $x_0\in \partial \Omega $, then the solution is H\"{o}lder continuous at $x_0$ (see \cite{MR0221087} and \cite[Theorem 8.29 and Corollary 9.28]{MR1814364}).
-Recently, the second author proved the boundary H\"{o}lder regularity on more general domains (e.g. the Reifenberg flat domains) for various elliptic equations \cite{2018arXiv180401299Z}.
+Take the uniformly elliptic equations in divergence form or non-divergence form for example.
+With respect to the interior H\"{o}lder regularity, De Giorgi \cite{MR0093649}, Nash \cite{MR0100158} and Moser \cite{MR0170091} proved it for elliptic equations in divergence form, and it was extended to elliptic equations in nondivergence form by Krylov and Safonov \cite{MR525227}.
+In particular, the fully nonlinear elliptic equations can also be treated (see \cite{MR1005611} and \cite{MR1351007}).
+With regard to the boundary H\"{o}lder continuity, a well-known result is that if $\Omega$ satisfies the exterior cone condition at $x_0\in \partial \Omega $, the solution is H\"{o}lder continuous at $x_0$ (see \cite{MR0221087} and \cite[Theorem 8.29 and Corollary 9.28]{MR1814364}).

+All results above mentioned show that there exists some $0<\alpha<1$ such that $u\in C^{\alpha}$.
+It is interesting to ask whether the exponent $\alpha$ could be bigger?
+Based only on the uniform ellipticity condition, it is impossible to obtain a higher interior H\"{o}lder regularity (see \cite{MR882838}).
+On the other hand, for the boundary H\"{o}lder regularity, we can do expect a bigger exponent.

-For the Poisson equations, Lemenant and Sire \cite{Lemenant-Sire} proved that for any $0<\alpha<1$, there exists $\delta>0$ such that the solutions are $C^{\alpha}$ at $x_0\in \partial \Omega$ provided that $\Omega$ is $(\delta,R)$-Reifenberg flat at $x_0$.
-In this note, we will prove an analogue result for the viscosity solutions of fully nonlinear elliptic equations and our method is simple.
-Moreover, for the Poisson equations, our result has relaxed the requirements imposed in \cite{Lemenant-Sire}.
-The main idea in the proof is that a Reifenberg flat domain can be regarded as a perturbation of half balls in different scales.
-The idea has been motivated by \cite{2018arXiv180401299Z}.
+For the Poisson equation, Lemenant and Sire \cite{MR3156895} proved that for any $0<\alpha<1$, there exists $\delta>0$ such that the solution is $C^{\alpha}$ at $x_0\in \partial \Omega$ provided that $\Omega$ is $\delta$-Reifenberg flat at $x_0$.
+In this paper, we prove analogue results for different types of elliptic equations and our approach is simple.
+Moreover, even for the Poisson equation, we relax the requirements imposed in \cite{MR3156895}.
+The main idea in our method is that a Reifenberg flat domain can be regarded as a perturbation of half balls in different scales.